 The Court held that both elements had been satisfied by the state.
 Having read the statute and the evidence in this way, Harlan’s First Amendment analysis was perfunctory.
 Relying on Dennis, he argued that “little remains to be said” on the First Amendment issues, as the Court had already established that the membership clause was constitutional.

-Dissent argued under First Amendment, mere association could not be grounds of conviction
+Dissent said that under First Amendment mere association could not be convicted

 In dissent, Justice Hugo L. Black and William O. Douglas repeated the arguments that the constitutional analysis of Dennis was erroneous.
 Black, reasserting his familiar First Amendment absolutism, argued that the “balancing test” used by the Court in Smith permitted the upholding of virtually any restriction of speech despite the explicit text of the First Amendment.

 Douglas argued that under the First Amendment mere association could never be grounds for a conviction and that because a charge of conspiracy “rests not in intention alone, but in an agreement with one or more others to promote an unlawful project,” Scales’s actions could not be considered an illegal conspiracy.

 Finally, Justice William J. Brennan Jr. held that the membership clause of the Smith Act had been superseded by section 4(f) of the Internal Security Act, and therefore Scales was immunized from prosecution by Congress.

 Scales created middle ground for relevant First Amendment issues